nashpitre/nashpitre.github.io/blog/_posts/An Introduction to Chasing My Ghost, by John LeBoeuf.md

+---
+layout: post
 Date: 7/12/20 10:20 pm
-Page: yes

-# An Introduction to Chasing My Ghost, by John LeBoeuf
+title: An Introduction to Chasing My Ghost, by John LeBoeuf
+---

 ![][image-1]